How to Exercise Safely with Limited Mobility: A Senior's Step-by-Step G

 - Repeat 6-8 times on each side

-According to fitness experts, this exercise strengthens core muscles essential for stability, improves spinal flexibility, and can help prevent back pain.
+This exercise strengthens core muscles, improves spinal flexibility, and can help prevent back pain.

 Pelvic tilts